jduffield65/coppafish/docs/pipeline/omp.md

 at each pixel.
 This gives us a coefficient, $\mu_{sg}$ for every pixel, $s$, and gene, $g$, and thus we can create a coefficient image for every gene.

-By doing a local maxima search on these images, we can obtain another estimate of the distribution of genes which we can compare to that obtained from the [reference spots](get_reference_spots.md).
+By doing a local maxima search on these images, we can obtain another estimate of the distribution of genes, which we can compare to that obtained from the [reference spots](get_reference_spots.md).
 The number and location of spots found by the *OMP* method will be different though.